James Edward Mills: Biography

-In 2013, alongside Aparna Rajagopal-Durbin and Jeanne O’Brian of the National Outdoor Leadership School (NOLS), Mills helped organize the first all African American expedition to successfully summit Denali, North America's highest peak.
-Mills intended to take part in the bid for Denali's peak, but a hip replacement operation prevented him from joining the summit team.
+In 2013, alongside Aparna Rajagopal-Durbin and Jeanne O’Brian of the National Outdoor Leadership School (NOLS), Mills helped organize Expedition Denali, the first all African American expedition to successfully summit Denali, North America's highest peak.
 A documentary about the Denali expedition entitled: An American Ascent was subsequently produced.
 Mills acted as a cowriter and coproducer on this production.

-In 2014, Mills authored The Adventure Gap: Changing the Face of the Outdoors, which explores the difficulties minorities face when seeking to utilize the nation's outdoor resources while highlighting role models who found ways to participate in outdoor recreation despite these barriers.
-Mills has also contributed to a variety of publications including National Geographic, Rock & Ice and Alpinist.
-He is the founder of "The Joy Trip Project", a blog, reporting and podcast series focused on outdoor recreation.
+In 2014, Mills authored The Adventure Gap: Changing the Face of the Outdoors, which recounts Expedition Denali and explores the difficulties minorities face when seeking to utilize the nation's outdoor resources.
+It additionally highlights role models who found ways to participate in outdoor recreation despite these barriers.

-Through the University of Wisconsin's Nelson Institute for Environmental Studies, Mills taught a summer course entitled: 'Outdoors for All'.
-This course focused on exploring historical barriers to diversity in the outdoors and finding solutions to make access to the outdoors more equitable.
+Mills is a faculty assistant at the University of Wisconsin Nelson Institute for Environmental Studies.
+He teaches a summer course for undergraduate students on diversity, equity and inclusion in outdoor recreation and public management called "Outdoors for All."